 3. Go Midweek for Estate Rentals

-- Real € Impact: Potentially €2,000-€3,000 on the base rental
+- Real € Impact: Potentially up to €4,000 with accommodation

 - Trade-off: Guests need more vacation days, but many appreciate the longer trip